xunker/small_cnc_keyboard_builder/README.md

 ### TODO

+* print out maximum width/length of plate when rendering
 * use 6u stabilizers if key is that wide
 * add "layer" system.
 Each layer includes:
   - name